PiwikPRO/PPMS-PublicDocs/data_collection/web/frameworks/Piwik_PRO_Library_for_NuxtJS.md

 Piwik PRO container will be initialized under the hood by `@piwikpro/nuxt-piwik-pro` module itself.
 Module also inject client-only plugin to Nuxt application instance which allow you to use all Piwik PRO services globally as a part of Nuxt context returned from `useNuxtApp()` composable as a `$piwikPRO`.

-> [!IMPORTANT]
-> Remember that Piwik PRO is a client-only library.
+###### Remember that Piwik PRO is a client-only library.
 This means you won't have access to any of its services on the server side.

 ```ts
 // In any component or other part of application code